Black Friday Amazon deals you can still get: $129 AirPods, $22 Echo Dot, $250 iPad and more

 So without further ado, let's look at the best deals popping over at Amazon right now.

-These sweet deals still around.
-If you're looking for an Echo Show, Fire player or tablet, now is the time to buy.
+These sweet deals are still around.
+If you're looking for an Echo Show, Fire player or tablet then now is the time to buy.

+In Nintendo Switch Land, it's a post-apocalyptic wasteland of expired deals and sold out stock.
+Virtually all of the deals and bundles are gone, but if you're in the market for a Switch Lite, we can still save you $25.
+GameStop is offering the Lite for its regular price, $200, but is including a $25 gift coupon, which is nearly the same thing as saving 25 bucks.
+If you buy online, the coupon code will be emailed within a day after you receive an order confirmation email, In-store customers will get the code printed on their receipt.
+Either way, you can redeem it through the month of January 2020.
+Move fast -- this is "while supplies last."

+And now Amazon is matching that offer, too: Use code UUDDLRLRBA at checkout, and it'll send you a $25 credit within a week.

 The Apple Watch isn't for everyone -- and that goes double for Android phone owners.
 But this stylish (and round) Fossil model is no slouch in the tech department, either, with on-board GPS, NFC and heart rate monitoring among its bag of tricks.